kima111/MEANR/readme.md

-# REMANR (Redux Express Mongo Axios Node React)
+# MEANR (Mongo Express Axios Node React)

 ## Overview

-This will be a full stack boiler template for Redux, Express, Mongo, Axios, Node, and React.
+This will be a full stack boiler template for Mongo, Express, Axios, Node, and React.
 There will be other packages included.

 ## Dependencies

-* Redux
+* ~~Redux~~
 * Express
 * Mongo
 * Mongoose